msavin/MeteorCandy-meteor-admin-dashboard-devtool/README.md

 ## License

-Meteor Candy is brought to your by <a href="http://meteor.toys">Meteor Toys</a>, and is distributed under the <a href="https://github.com/MeteorToys/allthings/blob/master/LICENSE.md">Meteor Toys License</a>.
+Meteor Candy is brought to you by <a href="http://meteor.toys">Meteor Toys</a>, and is distributed under the <a href="https://github.com/MeteorToys/allthings/blob/master/LICENSE.md">Meteor Toys License</a>.